tetris245/ULTRAbc/README.md

 Changes for future version

 * Integrated the BC-Diaper-Wetter script created by Firefly - Thanks for the permission :)
-* New commands: exitmode and slowleave
+* New commands: diaper, exitmode and slowleave
 * Improved the OUT button in the chat rooms, you can leave in fast or slow mode according your choice with the exitmode command
 * Updated and improved the bg1 command
 * Added support for the FBC feature OOC with Ctrl+Enter